 We must live and let live… in religion as well as in other things.Mr.
 Irwine to Joshua Rann (Chapter V, page 57)

-The quote above was said by Mr. Irwine in response to Joshua Rann’s suggestion that Will Maskery be excommunicated by the Church for speaking ill of the rector and that the Methodists should not be allowed to preach in Hayslope.
+The quote above was said by the character of Mr. Irwine in response to Joshua Rann’s suggestion that Will Maskery be excommunicated by the Church for speaking ill of the rector and that the Methodists should not be allowed to preach in Hayslope.
 Mr. Irwine then pointed out the need for tolerance in religion and also how he is unfazed by Will Maskery’s aspersions.

 I’m not laughing at no man’s religion.
 Let ’em follow their consciences, that’s allAdam to Seth (Chapter I, page 10)